erforschr/bruteforce-http-auth/README.md

 Usernames format for NTLM authentication: `domain\username`

-/!\ Be aware that a NTLM authentication bruteforce could lock the account. /!\
+/!\ Be aware that a NTLM authentication bruteforce could lock an account. /!\

 ### Requirements
 Python libs required: